Beef Taco Pasta Salad

 In the South, we’re very much about making salads that aren’t actually salads.

-So today, I’m adding a new salad to the mix.
+So today, I’m adding a new salad to the mix… and it’s quickly become a family favorite.

-Simply put, this Taco Pasta Salad is a mash up of classic Southern pasta salad and Taco Salad.
+Simply put, this Taco Pasta Salad recipe is a mash up of classic Southern pasta salad and Taco Salad.
+It’s one of my favorite recipes to bring to a share with a large crowd.

 Everyone who has tried it has been wild about these flavors together, so you’re gonna have to give it a go next time you’re hosting folks this summer.

 I’m teaming up with my friends at Panorama Meats and using their organic grass-fed ground beef in this recipe.
-I love how much flavor their beef adds!
+I love how much flavor the beef adds!

 Before we get started, let me tell you about Panorama Meats.